gaurav2721/notification_service/Build.md

 SLACK_WORKER_COUNT=3
 IOS_PUSH_WORKER_COUNT=3
 ANDROID_PUSH_WORKER_COUNT=3

-API_KEY=gaurav%
 ```

-### Additional Configuration Options

-For a complete list of all available configuration options, you can also reference the `.env.example` file which includes:

-- APNS Configuration (Apple Push Notification Service)
-- FCM Configuration (Firebase Cloud Messaging)
-- Feature Flags
-- Additional security settings

 ### Setup Instructions
 1. The default `.env` file is already included in the repository for ease of testing
 2. For production, create a new `.env` file with your actual values
-3. Fill in your actual values for each service you plan to use
-4. For development, you can leave optional variables unset
-5. The service will use system environment variables if `.env` file is not found

 ### Security Notes
 - The default `.env` file has been committed in this repo for ease of testing